Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

 \end{enumerate}

-For these reasons, we are unconvinced that trusted hardware solutions are appropriate as requirements for the design of tools that allow users to possess and control their own assets.
+For these reasons, we are unconvinced that trusted hardware solutions are appropriate as requirements for the design of tools that allow users to possess and control their own digital assets.
 At the same time, we would not suggest that trusted hardware should be forbidden.
-In some fraction of cases in which physical cash is not an option and network connections are not available, trusted hardware might be an alternative kind of third party for transacting parties to consider, although this possibility is not sufficient justification to institute a requirement.
-In all cases, both sender and recipient must willingly choose to trust the third party to consummate the transaction, and given the final three points in the last above, it is difficult to imagine that a user preference for a particular device manufacturer would be real.
-Consider, for example, that existing users of secure hardware in the form of electronic payment cards generally have little say in which payment network their issuing banks choose.
+In some fraction of cases in which physical cash is not an option and network connections are not available, trusted hardware might be an alternative kind of third party instrument for transacting parties to consider, although this possibility is not sufficient justification to institute trusted hardware as a universal requirement.
+In all cases, both sender and recipient must willingly choose to trust the third party to consummate the transaction, and given the final three points in the list above, it is difficult to imagine that users would be able to exercise free choice of whom to trust rather than be forced to accept a particular hardware manufacturer.
+Consider, for example, that existing users of secure hardware in the form of electronic payment cards often have little say in which four-point payment network their issuing banks choose, and even when they do, the set of existing card payment networks remains well-entrenched.
+Similarly, secure hardware solutions have implications for interoperability: If the payer and payee must use the same third-party hardware manufacturer, then network effects might tend to entrench a single platform or small set of platforms.